-1.4 Identify the legal requirements relating to the collection, use and storage of data and information adequacy etc).
+• Il requirements relating to the collection, use data and information adequacy etc).
 Again ideally drawing from own organisational context, this section requires the identification of legal requirements in the organisational management of data and information.
 This may usefully include: • The Data Protection Act 1998 • The Freedom of Information Act 2000 Learners should ensure that they apply aspects of the legislation in context where possible.
-2 Be able to analyse and present information to support decision making 2.1 Evaluate the decision making models which are used to support decision making There are many methods, models and approaches that can assist and support decision making.
+2 Be able to analyse and present information to support decision making 1 Evaluate the cosupport decision lecision making models which are used to on making There are many methods, models and approaches that can assist and support decision making.
 These range from simple intuition to the systematic application of models and other tools.
 There is a need to 'evaluate' these approaches, ideally providing examples from organisational scenarios.
 It is also relevant to identify those within the organisation that would be involved in this process (e.g. managers, technical specialists, accountants, consultants etc).
-2.2 Identify those to be involved in analysing information and decision making Examples of approaches and models may include (but are not confined to): • Following tradition • Routine decisions (going by the book) • Intuitive (gut reaction; use of tacit knowledge) Pros and cons Criteria based (e.g. grid analysis) Weighting and rating methods Risk assessment Formulaic and number driven models (e.g. ratio analysis) Ishikawa (the fish bone diagram) De Bono's 6 Thinking Hats Once a decision has been made it will usually Evaluate methods of presenting decisions made need to be communicated and presented in some form or other depending on the importance, urgency and impact of the decision.
+Identify those decision making to be involved in analysing information and Examples of approaches and models may include (but are not confined to): • Following tradition • Routine decisions (going by the book) • Intuitive (gut reaction; use of tacit knowledge) Pros and cons Criteria based (e.g. grid analysis) Weighting and rating methods Risk assessment Formulaic and number driven models (e.g. ratio analysis) Ishikawa (the fish bone diagram) De Bono's 6 Thinking Hats Once a decision has been made it will usually Evaluate methods of presenting decisions made need to be communicated and presented in some form or other depending on the importance, urgency and impact of the decision.
 Examples that should be evaluated as to their applicability and efficacy for certain decision types and could include: Orally communicated decisions Formal presentations Technical reports Meetings Electronic means (blogs, emails, social media, webinar)

-Within these methods there are many ways in which the details can be articulated including (but certainly not confined to): • Flowcharts • Charts created in spreadsheet programmes (pie, bar etc) • Tabulated information • Graphs, trends • Distribution curves info ormation that supports cision making 3.1 Evaluate methods of communicating decisions 3.2 Discuss the processes for implementing a communications method See 2.3 above but in addition this AC requires you to consider the wider issues of communication which suggest that the same report would not be read by everyone due to factors like time constraints, technical knowledge and abilities.
+Within these methods there are many ways in which the details can be articulated including (but certainly not confined to): • Flowcharts • Charts created in spreadsheet programmes (pie, bar etc) • Tabulated information • Graphs, trends • Distribution curves 3 Be able to communicate information that supports decision making 3.1 Evaluate methods of communicating decisions3.2 Discuss the processes for implementing a See 2.3 above but in addition this AC requires you to consider the wider issues of communication which suggest that the same report would not be read by everyone due to factors like time constraints, technical knowledge and abilities.
 This implies that the message needs to be cited using a range of methods tailored to a variety of different audience all of whom are required to have an understanding of the decision, as related to their own working practice.
 A working example of how this is applied in an organisational context would support your demonstration of the concept, and could be linked to 3.2 and 3.3 below.
-This section can usefully draw from the communication process, discussing the ways in which the selected communication method aligns with and considers this process to achieve an efficacious outcome.
+3.2 Discuss the processes for implementing a communications method communication process, discussing the ways in which the selected communication method aligns with and considers this process to achieve an efficacious outcome.
 Ideally drawing from a workplace example, the discussion could evaluate the method using the classic "Shannon Weaver" model of communication that discusses: Evaluate the implementation of a communications Source method Encoder Channel Receiver Decoding Noise source / interference For example, choosing to communicate a decision concerning redundancy orally in the middle of a busy factory could be problematic in terms of an 'appropriate' channel and the receiver's ability to decode due to interference.
-ADDITIONAL INFORMATION ABOUT THIS UNIT